Preferred Architecture for Cisco Webex Hybrid Services

 Cisco Webex Hybrid Directory Service

 Cisco Webex Hybrid Directory Service is the common identity component for any hybrid deployment.
-It provides user synchronization between on-premises Microsoft Active Directory and Cisco Webex.
+It provides a common directory shared between the enterprise and Webex through synchronization of the on-premises Microsoft Active Directory and Cisco Webex.
+This enables synchronization not only of users but also of resources such as enterprise room systems.

 Cisco Directory Connectors are deployed on-premises.
 They communicate and synchronize over the enterprise network with Microsoft Active Directory, and they communicate over the Internet to Webex (Figure 4).